 What is needed to be able to use cloud computing services within a business?

 There are some practical things you’ll need for successful cloud computing, such as IT support, suitable software and appropriate hardware, but one of the most important things you’ll need is a fully-trained workforce.
 It’s easy to sign up to a cloud provider and start using resources.
 However, choosing the most cost effective solutions, securing your environment, and being able to administer your estate are all key components when it comes to maximising your potential.

 That’s why at Jellyfish Training, we offer a broad curriculum of Google Cloud training delivered by certified industry experts.
-With courses designed to suit all levels of experience and covering a variety of Google Cloud Platform technologies, we can help you learn everything you need to know about cloud computing with GCP.
+With courses designed to suit all levels of experience and covering a variety of Google Cloud Platform technologies, we can help you learn everything you need to know about cloud computing with GCP and put oyu on the road to Google Cloud certification.
 If you’re starting your cloud learning journey, we recommend beginning with our Google Cloud Fundamentals: Core Infrastructure training course.
 Alternatively, take a look at our range of cloud computing iaas training courses

-For more information about the training we offer, explore the full list of our online and classroom courses.
+For more information about the training we offer with the Google Cloud Certification programme, explore the full list of our online and classroom courses.